esteakshapin/Cyber-Security-Final-Project/WORKLOG.md

 ## 5/23
 ### ***Bryan***
 1. Started processing sketch.
+2. Added more to the planning and design.

 ### ***Shapin***
 1. Started processing project.
 Plan the different coding aspects and break up the project